I’ve done some informal interviews with heads of sales and presales recently and uncovered the following, rather consistent statements:

 - Heads of sales and presales tell me that about 10% of their teams actually do Discovery very well.
 [Group 1]

-- About 70% of their teams think they do Discovery well, but actually do not (in the eyes of their senior managers).
+- They also say that about 70% of their team THINK they do Discovery well, but actually do not (in the eyes of their senior managers).
 [Group 2]

 - The remaining 20% of their teams do realize that they don’t do Discovery well.
 [Group 3]

 This reveals an interesting and rather frightening gap that deserves additional thought – and action to address…!
 Looking at these three groups again:

 - Group 1: These people are either consciously or unconsciously competent.
 Their knowledge and process steps need to be captured and taught to the balance of the team.